katealexander/TSAseq-Alexander2020/IMR90_p53targets/README.md

 ## Get genes within 200kb of a p53 peak
+The following python script extracts the genes from the gene list "genesIncreasingRNAWithNutlin.txt" that have transcription start sites (TSSs) within 200kb of a p53 peak.
 ```
 USAGE: python getGenesWithinDistance.py TSS peaks genes distance > outFile
 python getGenesWithinDistance.py hg19_TSS.txt GSM1418970_p53_Nutlin_Peaks_hg19_FDR1.bed genesIncreasingRNAWithNutlin.txt 200000 > genesIncreasingRNAWithNutlin_within200kb.txt
 ```
+"genesIncreasingRNAWithNutlin_within200kb.txt" is the list of genes in IMR90 cells that increase with Nutlin treatment and are within 200kb of a p53 ChIP-seq peak.